It Came From Beyond

 Relish characteristic 1950s-style musical comedy that has taken audiences by storm at St. Luke’s Theatre this year.
 With authorised film clips from iconic sci-fi movies from the mid-20th century like ‘Brain from Planet Arous’, ‘Plan 9 From Outer Space’, and many more, It Came From Beyond is sure to leave you clutching your sides with laughter and humming its memorable tunes all the way back from the theatre.

 Why Watch It Came From Beyond

 If you are a fan of classic comic books of the 20th century, you will love this musical.
 Cornell Christianson, the writer of the musical, has truly created a masterpiece musical in It Came From Beyond.
-The show's award-winning producers, John Lant and Edmund Gaynes, have over a hundred successful musicals under their belt, and so, it comes as no surprise that It Came From Beyond is one of the top shows to grace the stage this year.
+The show's award-winning producers, John Lant and Edmund Gaynes, have many successful musicals under their belt, and so, it comes as no surprise that It Came From Beyond is one of the top shows to grace the stage this year.
 With songs that resonate perfectly with the era that it represents, the show does an incredible job of portraying the fears of a communist attack in the America of the 1950s.